-WHO's Daszak: 'Extremely Unlikely' COVID Originated in Accidental Lab Leak -- 'No Evidence'
+W.H.O.'s Daszak: 'Extremely Unlikely' COVID Originated in Accidental Lab Leak -- 'No Evidence'

 Stahl pressed Daszak on the popular theory.

 According to Daszak, it is “extremely unlikely” the virus originated in a lab.
-He said the investigative team at WHO asked the members of the Wuhan lab “tough questions” and they provided “believable” and “convincing” answers to dispel that theory.
+He said the investigative team at W.H.O. asked the members of the Wuhan lab “tough questions,” and they provided “believable” and “convincing” answers to dispel that theory.

 Partial transcript as follows: